Open Ad Hoc Teamwork with Cooperative Game Theory: Experiments

 \section{Experiments}

 We assess the effectiveness of the proposed algorithms CIAO-S and CIAO-C in two established environments, LBF and Wolfpack, featuring open team settings \citep{rahman2021towards}.
 In these settings, teammates are randomly selected to enter the environment and remain for a certain number of time steps.
 During experiments, the learner is trained in an environment with a maximum of 3 agents at each timestep.
 Subsequently, testing is conducted in environments with a maximum of 5 and 9 agents at each timestep, showcasing the model's ability to handle both unseen compositions and varied team sizes.
 All experiments are conducted with five random seeds, and the results are presented as the mean performance with a 95\% confidence interval.
 Our experimental design aims to answer the following questions: (1) Does the joint Q-value representation outlined in our theory effectively facilitate collaboration between the learner and temporary teammates?
-(2) Is the star graph a more reasonable dynamic affinity graph structure compared to the complete graph?
-(3) Is it necessary to generalize the preference reward function from zero, as in CAG, to a non-negative range in our theory?
-(4) Is CIAO robust to different agent-type sets, demonstrating its potential capability to influence teammates from open agent-type sets?
-Further details on the experimental settings can be found in Appendix~\ref{sec:experimental_settings}.
-The demo of experiments is available at \url{https://sites.google.com/view/ciao2024}.
+(2) Is it necessary to generalize the preference reward function from zero, as in CAG, to a non-negative range in our theory (see Appendix \ref{sec:generalization_of_preference_values})?
+(3) Is the claim in Remark \ref{rmk:ignorance_effects_of_joining_team} valid in practice?
+(4) Is CIAO able to improve the generalization of agent-type sets?

 \textbf{Baselines and Ablation Variants.} The state-of-the-art baseline we use in this experiment is GPL-Q (shortened as GPL) \citep{rahman2021towards}.
 The ablation variants of the proposed CIAO are as follows: \textbf{CIAO-X-FI}, \textbf{CIAO-X-ZI} and \textbf{CIAO-X-NI} are variants that remove enforcement of individual utility, enforce individual utility as zero and enforce individual utility as negative values, respectively. \textbf{CIAO-X-NP} is a variant that enforces negative pairwise utility. ``X'' above indicates either ``S'' or ``C''.
+Further details on experimental settings can be found in Appendix~\ref{sec:experimental_settings}.